TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

 TMS is the successor of the Lindbladmpo library~\cite{landa_nonlocal_2023,lindbladmpo}.
 Lindbladmpo was based on the C++ version of the ITensor library and since the ITensor library has migrated to the Julia language, Lindbladmpo could not benefit from the recent developments of ITensor.
 In addition, Lindbladmpo was limited to qubits (two-dimensional local Hilbert space on each site) while TMS is much more general.

 In this context, we decided to create a more general and more flexible software to address the simulation of open quantum systems with non-unitary evolution.
 The choice of the Julia language was then natural to ease the interactions with ITensor.
 Moreover, using Julia helped us develop a more flexible and more user-friendly interface.
-Finally, the combined use of Julia and ITensor bring automated parallelization for free.
+Finally, the combined use of Julia and ITensor brings multithreading for free.